RenderKit/mkl-dnn/tests/benchdnn/doc/knobs_attr.md

 can be applied to the output tensor.

-`ELTWISE` post operation kind applies one of supported element-wise algorithms to the operation result and then stores it/ It supports optional arguments `ALPHA` and `BETA` parsed as real numbers.
+`ELTWISE` post operation kind applies one of supported element-wise algorithms to the operation result and then stores it.
+It supports optional arguments `ALPHA` and `BETA` parsed as real numbers.
 To specify `BETA`, `ALPHA` must be specified. `SCALE` has same notation and semantics as for `SUM` kind, but requires both `ALPHA` and `BETA` to be specified. `SCALE` is applicable only